OipRDDinoSaric/custom_bootloader/README.md

 # STM32F4 Discovery board custom bootloader with shell interface

-This project is a bootloader for STM32F4 Disc1 board.
+This project is a bootloader for STM32F4 Disc1 board with STM32F407VG.
 It is also easily transferable to other STM32F4 platforms.

 Project is writen using "System workbench for STM32" based on Eclipse.